jcaillon/valet/docs/static/config.md

 The default number of animation frames to wait between two updates of the progress bar.

+#### VALET_CONFIG_TUI_KEEP_ESCAPE_KEY_SEQUENCES

+By default, in TUI mode, the escape code is immediately translated to the `ESC` key code instead of waiting for a longer sequence of keys
+(which is the default behavior of bash readline).

+If true, will keep the escape key sequences as they are, allowing you to remediate issues with key sequences in your terminal.

 #### VALET_CONFIG_PROMPT_KEY_MAPPING

 The key mapping for the prompts.
 This variable must be a valid bash associative array.